itssumitshukla/personalProject/README.md

 ```

 ## Unfinished business
-* Website isnt responsive
+* Website isnt as mobile responsive as i would have liked
 * Storage app needs to be reconfigured
-* Webapp auth isnt properly configured and only works with assigned email value
+* Webapp auth isnt properly configured (oath isnt working properly) and only works with assigned email value